leafOfTree/WindowTabs/README.md

 - Compile and Release

-    Lanuch Visual Studio, open this project by "File > Open > Project/Solution", select "WindowTabs.sln".
+    Launch Visual Studio, open this project by "File > Open > Project/Solution", and select "WindowTabs.sln".

     If you choose the `Release` configuration and click `Start`, you will get a release version `WindowTabs\WtProgram\bin\Release\WindowTabs.exe`.

 - Debug

-    Choose `Debug` configuration and it will compile to `WindowTabs\WtProgram\bin\Debug\WindowTabs.exe`.
+    Choose the `Debug` configuration and it will compile to `WindowTabs\WtProgram\bin\Debug\WindowTabs.exe`.

-    Tips: Move your cursor to left gray column and click on it to add a breakpoint on current line.
-Then start debug and you can see runtime details.
+    Tips: Move your cursor to left gray column and click on it to add a breakpoint on the current line.
+Then start `Debug` and you can see runtime details.

 ## Changes